International Student Exchange Program

 Students are responsible for arranging their own food.

 Important Financial Considerations

-Full exchange cost is approximately $11,000 for one semester.
+Full exchange cost is approximately $12,000- $18, 000 for one semester, depending on cost of living in the city you are studying in.
 Cost includes tuition, living, travel, visa, food and incidentals.

 Courses may be called subjects, units or modules depending on the host university.
 Exchange partner universities may permit you to choose courses from various faculties whereas others provide a specific course list.
 The host universities may also have a minimum and maximum number of courses or ECTS that you can take.
 Some courses are taught over one semester, other courses may be taught over one year.

 Important: Review the university’s exchange website to see course selection guidelines.

 The number of courses equivalent to five Ryerson courses varies by university.
 For example:

 European universities (most) – 30 European Credit Transfer System (ECTS), external link, opens in new window points equals five Ryerson transfer credits

 - Australia – four courses equals five Ryerson credits